ovansa/ovansa_personal_blog/contents/testing-apis-with-purpose-postman-collections/index.md

 - ✅ Implements proper rate limiting
 - ✅ Doesn't expose sensitive data in error responses

-Some people call these test cases, others call them scenarios—doesn't matter what you call them.
+Some people call these test cases, others call them scenarios - doesn't matter what you call them.
 What matters is that **these checklists should drive how you structure your Postman collection**.

 Instead of random requests, each item on your checklist becomes a purposeful request in your collection.
 This is the bridge between exploratory testing and organized collections.